cloudmesh-community/book/chapters/pi/clusters/pi-now.md

 [Raspberry Pi compatible USB Ethernet adapters](https://elinux.org/RPi_USB_Ethernet_adapters)) on the master Pi so that it can have a stable, wired connection to both networks.
-In either case the network setup is illustrated in +@fig:pi-cluster-network-private.
+In either case the network setup is illustrated in
+@fig:pi-cluster-network-private.
 The steps to setup this kind of private network cluster can be found in
 [Private Network Cluster](#pi-private-network-cluster).